consensusnetworks/casimir/contracts/ethereum/README.md

 | --- | --- | --- |
 | [MockFunctionsOracle](./src/v1/mock/MockFunctionsOracle.sol) | Mocks Chainlink Functions responses | [docs/index.md#mockfunctionsoracle](./docs/index.md#mockfunctionsoracle) |

-### Distributed Key Generation
+## Distributed Key Generation

 Casimir distributes validator key shares to operators using the [rockx-dkg-cli](https://github.com/RockX-SG/rockx-dkg-cli).
 The CLI is still in development, but it can be used with the local Hardhat network to generate keys and perform DKG operations.
 The CLI is integrated into the Casimir oracle – use the `--mock` flag when running `npm run dev:ethereum` to enable the mock DKG CLI.
 Otherwise, the oracle helper scripts in [./helpers/oracle](./helpers/oracle) will use pregenerated DKG keys.

-### Oracles
+## Oracles

 The contract uses two oracles to automate the Casimir staking experience and ensure the security of user funds.
-The first oracle, the Casimir upkeep, reports total validator balance, swept balance, and validator actions once per day (see [Chainlink Automation](https://docs.chain.link/chainlink-automation/introduction)) using trust-minimized compute infrastructure (see [Chainlink Functions](https://docs.chain.link/chainlink-functions)).
-The second oracle, the Casimir DAO oracle, watches the manager contract events and automatically executes zero-coordination distributed key generation (DKG) operations: validator key creating, resharing, and exiting off-chain, and submits ceremony verification proofs.
+The first oracle (see the [@casimir/functions README.md](../../services/functions/README.md)), the Casimir upkeep, reports total validator balance, swept balance, and validator actions once per day (see [Chainlink Automation](https://docs.chain.link/chainlink-automation/introduction)) using trust-minimized compute infrastructure (see [Chainlink Functions](https://docs.chain.link/chainlink-functions)).
+The second oracle, the Casimir DAO oracle (see the [@casimir/oracle README.md](../../services/oracle/README.md)), watches the manager contract events and automatically executes zero-coordination distributed key generation (DKG) operations: validator key creating, resharing, and exiting off-chain, and submits ceremony verification proofs.
 The DAO oracle also submits verifiable report details in response to reported validator actions (like completed exits).

 ## 👥 Users